apteryxxyz/jswhat/README.md

 ## 💻 Command Line

-Once installed globally, you will have access to the `what` command.
-You can use `what --help` to see a basic help menu containing usage, option information and examples.
+Once installed globally, you will gain access to the `what` command.
+You can use `what --help` to see a basic help menu containing usage, option inforamtion and examples.
+You can also use the command `jswhat`, which is just an alias to `what`.

 ### Usage
 `what <text> [options]`